-Use of coordinated entry: Unless exempted by federal rules, all ESG funded activities shall utilize a Coordinated Entry System (CES) established by the CoC in a manner that promotes the following:
+Use of coordinated entry: Unless exempted by federal rules, all ESG-funded activities shall utilize a Coordinated Entry System (CES) established by the CoC in a manner that promotes the following:

 - 1. Comprehensive and coordinated access to assistance regardless of where an individual or family is located in the CoC Service Area.
 Local systems should be easy to navigate and have protocols in place to ensure immediate access to assistance for people who are experiencing homelessness or are most at-risk. - 2.
 Prioritized access to assistance for people with the most urgent and severe needs, including, but not limited to, survivors of domestic violence.
-ESG-funded activities shall seek to prioritize people who: - Are unsheltered and living in places not designed for human habitation. - Have experienced the longest amount of time homeless. - Have multiple and severe services needs that inhibit their ability to quickly identify and secure housing on their own. - For HP activities, are at greatest risk of becoming Literally Homeless2 without an intervention, and are at greatest risk of experiencing a longer time in ES or on the street should they become homeless.
+ESG-funded activities shall seek to prioritize people who: - Are unsheltered and living in places not designed for human habitation - Have experienced the longest amount of time homeless - Have multiple and severe services needs that inhibit their ability to quickly identify and secure housing on their own

+For HP activities, are at greatest risk of becoming Literally Homeless8 without an intervention, and are at greatest risk of experiencing a longer time in ES or on the street should they become homeless.

-Housing First practices: All ESG assisted projects shall operate in a manner consistent with Housing First practices as reflected in the Core Practices section of the state ESG regulations at 25 CCR 8409, and the CoC written standards and progressive engagement and assistance practices, including the following:
+Housing First practices: All ESG-assisted projects shall operate in a manner consistent with Housing First practices as reflected in the state's Core Practices9 and the CoC written standards and progressive engagement and assistance practices, including the following:

-- 1. Ensuring low-barrier, easily accessible assistance to all people, including, but not limited to, people with no income or income history, and people with active substance abuse or mental health issues. - 2.
-Helping participants quickly identify and resolve barriers to obtaining and maintaining housing. - 3.
-Quickly resolving a participant's housing crisis before focusing on other non-housing related services. - 4.
-Allowing participants to choose the services and housing that meets their needs, within
+- 1. Ensuring low-barrier, easily accessible assistance to all people, including, but not limited to, people with no income or income history, and people with active substance abuse or mental health issues - 2.
+Helping participants quickly identify and resolve barriers to obtaining and maintaining housing - 3.
+Quickly resolving a participant's housing crisis before focusing on other non-housing related services - 4.
+Allowing participants to choose the services and housing that meets their needs, within practical and funding limitations - 5.
+Connecting participants to appropriate support services available in the community that foster long-term housing stability